Saturday, November 16, 2024

 How important is field work to my career as an applied geologist?

-I have always been an academic geologist, not applied, so I can't advise you specifically on what skills are most valuable for the different applied geology fields.
+I have always been an academic geologist, not applied, so I can't advise you from personal experience about what skills are most valuable for the different applied geology fields.
 But I ran across this blog post from the Association of Environmental & Engineering Geologist (AEG) "How Important is Field Work to My Career as an Applied Geologist?" that I think you'll find valuable.
 Long story short – field experience is incredibly valuable whether you're planning an academic or applied career.
+In fact, in a survey of job ads for geoscientists "Critical workforce skills for bachelor-level geoscientists: An analysis of geoscience job advertisements", the most common skills geoscience employers are looking for are written communication (67%), field skills (63%), planning (53%), and driving (51%)

 You might also be interested in my other posts related to geological field work: